 One size definitely doesn’t fit all when it comes to open source monitoring solutions, and executing generally understood best practices in the context of unique distributed systems presents all sorts of problems.
-Megan Anctil shares pain points and lessons learned at Slack wrangling known technologies such as Icinga, Graphite, Grafana, and Elastic Stack to best fit the company’s use cases.
+Megan Anctil shares pain points and lessons learned at Slack wrangling known technologies such as Icinga, Graphite, Grafana, and the Elastic Stack to best fit the company’s use cases.

 On the backend, they experimented with multiple clusters in both Graphite and ELK, distributed Icinga nodes, and more.
 At the same time, they’ve tried to build usability into Grafana that reflects the team’s mental models of the system and have found ways to make alerts from Icinga more insightful and actionable.
 Megan explores the team’s experience and outlines a framework for building out your own special monitoring snowflakes.

-Megan is a senior engineer on the Technical Operations team at Slack.
+Megan Anctil is a senior engineer on the Technical Operations team at Slack.
 She enjoys deep dives in debugging and long walks on the beach with her #MonitoringLove(s).

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com